nrfconnect/sdk-nrf/doc/nrf/app_dev/ap_protect/index.rst

 .. list-table:: AP-Protect implementations
    :header-rows: 1

-   * - Implementation type
+   * - AP-Protect implementation type
      - Default factory state
      - How to enable
      - How to disable
-   * - AP-Protect controlled by hardware
+   * - Hardware
      - Disabled
-     - Writing ``UICR.APPROTECT`` to ``Enabled`` and performing reset.
+     - Writing ``UICR.APPROTECT`` to ``Enabled`` and performing a reset.
      - Issuing an ``ERASEALL`` command via CTRL-AP.
        This command erases the flash, UICR, and RAM, including ``UICR.APPROTECT``.
-   * - AP-Protect controlled by hardware and software
+   * - Hardware and software
      - Enabled
-     - After it is disabled, a reset or a wake enables the access port protection again.
+     - When AP-Protect is disabled, a reset or a wake enables the access port protection again.
      - Issuing an ``ERASEALL`` command via CTRL-AP.
        This command erases the flash, UICR, and RAM, including ``UICR.APPROTECT``.